-- 5.1 When carrying out its functions the licensing authority must be aware of the following legislation: - Crime and Disorder Act 1998 - Human Rights Act 1998 - Race Relations Act 1976 (as amended by the Race Relations (Amendment) Act 2000) - Anti-Social Behaviour, Crime and Policing Act 2014 (within this, PSPO - 'Public Space Protection Order' which are active in West Suffolk) - Violent Crime Reduction Act 2006
+- 5.1 When carrying out its functions the licensing authority must comply with the following legislation: - Crime and Disorder Act 1998 - The European Convention on Human Rights, given effect by the Human Rights Act 1998 - Race Relations Act 1976 (as amended by the Race Relations (Amendment) Act 2000)

-- Environment Bill, 2021
+- Violent Crime Reduction Act 2006

+- Environmental Protection Act 1990 (as amended)

 - Health Act 2006

+- Noise Act

 - Health and Safety at Work Act

-- Clean Neighbourhoods and Environment Act 2005 (including powers for the local authority to issued fixed penalty notices to licensed premises emitting noise that exceeds the permitted level between 11pm and 7am)
+- Clean Neighbourhoods and Environment Act 2005 (including powers for the local authority to issued fixed penalty notices to licensed premises emitting noise that exceeds the permitted level between 11pm and 7am).

 - Policing and Crime Act 2009

 - Police Reform and Social Responsibility Act 2011

-- Equality Act, 2010

-- Gambling Act, 2005
+- Sunday Trading Act 1994

+- Christmas day (Trading) Act 2004

+- Safety at Sports Grounds 1975

 - Public Health Act 2006 (section 10)

-- West Suffolk Council Safeguarding Policy

-- West Suffolk Council Enforcement Policy.
+- any national alcohol strategy

+- the council's published policy on safeguarding children;

+- the council's published procedure for dealing with petitions and its obligations under the Local Democracy, Economic Development and Construction Act 2009; Equality and diversity obligations; and

+- European Union Services Directive

+- the council's enforcement policy.

-- 5.2 Premises operators are normally responsible for compliance with any other statutory requirements which may apply, for example the Regulatory Reform (Fire Safety) Order 2005.
+- 5.2 The premises operators are normally responsible for compliance with any other statutory requirements which may apply, for example the Regulatory Reform (Fire Safety) Order 2005.

-- The licensing authority will seek to avoid duplication with other regulatory regimes when dealing with the licensing function.
-If other existing law already places certain statutory responsibilities on an employer or operator of premises, to the licensing authority will not impose the same duties on the premises licence holder or club.
+- 5.3 The licensing authority will seek to avoid duplication with other regulatory regimes when dealing with the licensing function.
+If other existing law already places certain statutory responsibilities on an employer or operator of premises, it cannot be appropriate or proportionate to impose the same or similar duties on the premises licence holder or club.
+Once the discretion of the licensing authority is engaged, it is only where additional and supplementary measures are appropriate to promote the licensing objectives that proportionate conditions will be attached to a licence.

 - Other local authority and government policies, strategies, responsibilities, and guidance documents may also refer to the licensing function, and the licensing authority may liaise with the relevant authorities or its directorates with regard to these.
 Whilst some of these may not be directly related to the promotion of the four licensing objectives, they can indirectly impact upon them.
-For example, a Home Office direction.

-- 5.5 It is the licensing authority's intention to integrate its licensing function with other relevant strategies.
-To that end, the licensing committee will monitor how this impacts licensing and other functions.

-- The council may seek premises licences for public spaces in the community in its own name.
-With regard to those places, performers and entertainers may not need to obtain a licence or give a temporary event notice themselves in order to perform.
-Instead, they may require permission from the council as the premises licence holder.
-The council may use this method of licensing to encourage circus and street arts to our local communities.

-- 5.7 Where it considers it appropriate, and in order to seek proper integration of the licensing function, the licensing authority may share data with other areas of the council.
-This may, for example, include instances where alcohol-related crime and disorder is having an impact on a local area.
+For example, the licensing authority will liaise closely with the local Police Safer Neighbourhood